elecfreaks/learn-en/microbitKit/Ring_bit_Car_Kit/ring_bit_car_case_07.md

 ![](./images/1Wq2Mov.jpg)

-Note：If you get a warning telling you some packages will be removed because of incompatibility issues, either follow the prompts or create a new project in the Project file menu.
+***Note：*** If you get a warning telling you some packages will be removed because of incompatibility issues, either follow the prompts or create a new project in the Project file menu.

 ### Step 2
 ---